syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Style-and-Appearance.md

                 e-selectionbackground
             </td>
             <td>
-                This class is added to rowcell's of grid. this is override selection.
+                This class will be added to each selected rows of grid.
+This can be used to override the selection.
             </td>
         </tr>
         <tr>